canjs/canjs/docs/can-guides/topics/testing/testing.md

 ### DOM Events

-DOM events handled through [can-stache-bindings], like `value:bind="first"`, can be tested through the custom element directly as shown in [guides/testing#Basicsetup Testing ObservableObjects].
+DOM events handled through [can-stache-bindings], like `value:bind="first"`, can be tested through the component directly as shown in [guides/testing#Basicsetup Testing Observables].
 However, they can also be tested by:

-1. Creating an instance of the custom element
+1. Creating an instance of the component
-2. Calling [can-stache-element/lifecycle-methods.render] on the instance
+2. Calling [can-stache-element/lifecycle-methods.render] on the instance to render the component’s view into its `innerHTML`
-3. Finding the event target through the custom element
+3. Finding the event target through the component
 4. Using [can-dom-events.dispatch domEvents.dispatch] to dispatch the event

-> **Note:** Tests like this will work even if the custom element is not in the document.
+> **Note:** Tests like this will work even if the component is not in the document.

 @sourceref ./custom-elements-dom-events-form.html
 @highlight 49-64,only